1940 Sun Bowl: Invitation

 As early as October news reports were talking about the Cardinals returning to the Orange Bowl in Miami, where they won in 1936 and where the team was "tremendously popular."
-A Washington Post sports reporter even went so far as to tell readers before Halloween that he would "see you all in Miami New Year's."
+A sports reporter for The Washington Post even went so far as to tell readers before Hallowe'en that he would "see you all in Miami New Year's."

 Newspapers reported on December 2, 1939, that CUA accepted an invitation to play in the Sun Bowl, but as of that time no invitation had even reached Bergman.
 It was finally received on December 7, and accepted the same day.
 Previously, Georgetown University had been invited to play in the game, but they turned in down in hopes of a better offer.
 The Hoyas did not play in any bowl game that year.

 The Teachers College had been selected "some time before" with the AP reporting they would play as early as November 29.
 As Border Conference champions, they automatically got a bid, and were officially invited at a banquet in Phoenix given in the team's honor.